 Books and Bruschetta is currently composed of one hundred fourteen posts and still growing.
 The blog has the potential to fill certain gaps found in the literature on the dietary habits of college-aged students.
 These include increasing consumption of fruits and vegetables, as well as increasing dietary variety with over seventy blog posts containing recipes and motivation for incorporating different fruits and vegetables into the diet.
 Books and Bruschetta: Cooking my way through college has the potential to be a critical tool in lowering the perceived barriers to healthy eating for college-aged students and changing the way they think about nutrition for the better.

 Adamucci, Corie Lee, "Books and Bruschetta: An Investigation of the College Students’ Diet" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 784.

 Creative Commons License